 Thanks for stopping by today and every day that you take the time to do so!

-I am a Victorian Soul, live in a small townhouse that was built in the middle 70's, not a huge Mega Mansion, with my Hubby Joe.
-I worked night shift as an RN on a Hospital based Rehabilitation( Physical Medicine) Unit for 37 years before it closed in November of 2018 and have been a nurse for almost 41 years, with most of that time being full time!!!
-I recently had my knee replacement surgery done after putting it off for 6 years...
-I am NOW officially retired!!!!!
+I am a Victorian Soul, live in a small townhouse that was built in the mid 1970's, not a huge Mega Mansion, with my Hubby Joe, who is a Retired Letter Carrier.
+I worked night shift as an RN on a Hospital based Rehabilitation( Physical Medicine) Unit for 37 years before I had Knee Replacement Surgery and officially Retired in 2019 after 41 years working in Direct Patient Care ...
+I am LOVING Retirement!!!!

 " IT IS NEVER TOO LATE TO BE WHAT YOU MIGHT HAVE BEEN"